flipp-oss/deimos/docs/UPGRADING.md

     KARAFKA_BOOT_FILE=false rails g deimos:v2

+### Running Deimos

+Instead of running `rake deimos:start`, you now run your Kafka consumers the same way any Karafka consumers are run: `karafka server`.

 ### Configuration

 In V1, Deimos configuration was all done in a single `Deimos.configure` block, including Kafka configs, consumers and producers: